-The German economy is the world's fourth largest and, after the expansion of the EU, accounts for more than one-fifth of European Union GDP.
-Germany is the United States' largest European trading partner and is the sixth largest market for U.S. exports.
+The German economy is the world's fourth largest and, after the enlargement of the EU, accounts for more than one-fifth of European Union GDP.
+Germany is the United States' largest European trading partner and the sixth largest market for U.S. exports.
 Germany’s "social market" economy largely follows free-market principles, but with a considerable degree of government regulation and generous social welfare programs.

 For U.S. companies, the German market - the largest in the EU - continues to be attractive in numerous sectors and remains an important element of any comprehensive export strategy to Europe.
-While U.S. investors must reckon with a relatively higher cost of doing business in Germany, they can count on high levels of productivity, a highly skilled labor force, quality engineering, a first-class infrastructure, and a location in the heart of Europe.
+While U.S. investors must reckon with a relatively higher cost of doing business in Germany, they can count on high levels of productivity, a highly skilled labor force, quality engineering, a first-class infrastructure, and a location in the center of Europe.

 The most successful market entrants are those that offer innovative products featuring high quality and modern styling.
 Germans are responsive to the innovation and high technology evident in U.S. products, such as computers, computer software, electronic components, health care and medical devices, synthetic materials, and automotive technology.
-Germany boasts one of the highest Internet access rates in the EU and new products in the multi-media, high-tech and service areas offer great potential as increasing numbers of Germans join the Internet generation.
+Germany possesses one of the highest Internet access rates in the EU and new products in the multi-media, high-tech and service areas offer great potential as increasing numbers of Germans join the Internet generation.
 Certain agricultural products also represent good export prospects for U.S. producers.
 Price is not necessarily the determining factor for the German buyer, given the German market’s demand for quality.

-The German market is decentralized and diverse, with interests and tastes differing dramatically from one German state to another.
+The German market is decentralized and diverse, with interests and tastes differing from one German state to another.
 Successful market strategies take into account regional differences as part of a strong national market presence.
 Experienced representation is a major asset to any market strategy, given that the primary competitors for most American products are domestic firms with established presences.
-U.S. firms can overcome such stiff competition by offering high-quality products, services at competitive prices, and locally based after-sales support.
+U.S. firms can overcome such stiff competition by offering high-quality products and services at competitive prices, and locally based after-sales support.
 For investors, Germany’s relatively high marginal tax rates and complicated tax laws may constitute an obstacle, although deductions, allowances and write-offs help to move effective tax rates to internationally competitive levels.